sokjc/py-dock-build/README.md

-# py-dock-build
+# Python Image Builder

-Example of building a python docker image from a requirements.txt
+The goal of this repository is to provide a quick template for using GitHub Actions to build a python container image with a simple requirements.txt.